WilliamV1503/kelly_criterion_portfolio_optimization/README.md

 To Do:

+Adjust objective function so that weights aren't near zero when the fractions aren't forced to sum up to 1 (or consider adding more stocks to portfolio)

 Optimize time series generation and model selection for each Cholesky factor entry.

 Obtain better metric for the risk-free rate